Philadelphia Uninsured Motorist Claims Lawyer

 Underinsured motorist coverage may apply in cases where the costs of the accident victim’s medical treatments, injuries, and damages exceed the at-fault driver’s policy limits.
 In that case, the at-fault driver is deemed “underinsured.”

 To make an underinsured motorist (UIM) claim against your own insurance company, you must first exhaust all other applicable insurance policies.
-For example, if the driver who caused your accident had a $30,000 liability insurance policy and you, the injured accident victim, have a UM/UIM insurance policy with a policy limit of $100,000, then you must first exhaust the $30,000 liability policy before turning to your $100,000 UM/UIM policy.
+For example, if the driver who caused your accident had a $30,000 liability insurance policy and you, the injured accident victim, have a UM/UIM insurance policy with a policy limit of $100,000, then you must first exhaust the$30,000 liability policy before turning to your $100,000 UM/UIM policy.

 Insurance companies have many reasons for undervaluing insurance claims and for refusing to pay or defend claims.
 The most likely reason for this action by the insurance company is to simply keep its money.
 Insurance companies, generally speaking, want to pay out as little as possible.
 By keeping as much of their money in-house as possible, the insurance companies become even wealthier than they already are and have more money to distribute to their shareholders.
+Learn more about what your legal options are after getting in an accident with underinsured motorist with our experienced underinsured motorist accident lawyers today.

 A legal contract, such as an insurance policy, contains terms and conditions by which each side agrees to abide.
 When an individual or entity signs up for insurance coverage and signs the policy, the purpose of this coverage is to provide compensation in unexpected situations, including serious car accidents.